-A dermatology consultation at the Medical Offices of Manhattan will be performed by our dermatologist, Andrea Persaud, MD.
+A dermatology consultation at the Medical Offices of Manhattan will be performed by our dermatologist, Amy Huang, MD.
 You will come away from a dermatology consultation with a clearer understanding of your condition and the available treatment options.
 Booking a dermatology appointment will help reduce the potential risks and complications that may arise due to a specific condition.

 A patient should come in for a dermatology consultation if they require advice regarding existing problems that affect the skin, scalp, hair, nails, lips, and mouth, many of which can be diagnosed by a simple physical examination.

 If there is a specific reason for a dermatology consultation such as a rash, a medication reaction, or poison ivy, you should make sure to come to your appointment prepared with a list of your symptoms and a timeline of when the problem began.
 Make sure to also bring a list of all your current medications, including supplements, as the issue may be a reaction to something you are taking.
 Many patients may not realize supplements and medications may cause side effects.

 If you’re coming to the dermatologist because of a facial skin issue, bring a list of products you’re using on your skin and be prepared to discuss any changes you’ve noticed.
 Dr. Huang will probably want to see your bare face without makeup, so you should either show up to your appointment with no makeup or with makeup wipes handy.

 A dermatology consultation is beneficial for any person who has symptoms of conditions affecting the skin, hair, scalp, nails, mouth, and lips, including the following:

 During your consultation it is recommended that you bring up any pre-existing dermatologic conditions such as: